9:12 I said,

 “Who is wise enough to understand why this has happened?

 Who has a word from the Lord that can explain it?

 Why does the land lie in ruins?

 Why is it as scorched as a desert through which no one travels?”

-13The Lord answered, “This has happened because these people have rejected my laws which I gave them.
+13The Lord answered, “This has happened because these people have rejected my laws that I gave them.
 They have not obeyed me or followed those laws.
 14Instead they have followed the stubborn inclinations of their own hearts.
 They have paid allegiance to the gods called Baal, as their fathers taught them to do.
-15So then, listen to what I, the Lord of Heaven’s Armies, the God of Israel, say.
-‘I will make these people eat the bitter food of suffering and drink the poison water of judgment.
+15So then, listen to what I, the Lord of Heaven’s Armies, the God of Israel, say, ‘I will make these people eat the bitter food of suffering and drink the poison water of judgment.
 16I will scatter them among nations that neither they nor their ancestors have known anything about.
 I will send people chasing after them with swords until I have destroyed them.’”

-17The Lord of Heaven’s Armies told me to say to this people,
+17The Lord of Heaven’s Armies told me to say to this people:

 “Take note of what I say.

 Call for the women who mourn for the dead!